dymmond/sayer/docs/features/state.md

 * Sayer creates a single shared instance per subclass
 * These instances are injected into commands when used as parameters

-It’s zero-config and fully typed.
+It's zero-config and fully typed.

 ---